20squares/credible-commitments/credible-commitments/README.md

 To model this, we imagined the following situation: There is an automatic market maker and **Alice** and **Bob** want to use it to swap funds in the same direction (say, token1 for token2).
 Moreover, **Coordinator** receives the transactions from both players and can reorder them at will.
 We came up with two different scenarios:
 - In the first one, **Coordinator** just wants to maximize its payoff.
 In this setup the player that gets in the block first benefits the most, as the next transaction will be impacted by the price slippage caused by the first.
 This game is in essence very similar to [Prisoner's dilemma with a coordinator](#prisoners-dilemma-with-a-coordinator): Both **Alice** and **Bob** have an interest in frontrunning each other.
 - In the second scenario, we set **Coordinator**'s payoff to simply be the sum of **Alice** and **Bob**'s payoffs, with any fee ignored.
 So in this case **Coordinator** is completely 'selfless' and benefits the most when the players benefit the most.
 We verify that the equilibrium strategy for **Coordinator** is just rearranging transactions so to counter slippage as much as possible.
-In this case does not make any sense to pay a fee since this would decrease **Alice** and **Bob**'s payoffs, and then **Coordinator**'s payoff too by definition.
+In this case, it does not make any sense to pay a fee since this would decrease **Alice** and **Bob**'s payoffs and not increase the **Coordinator's** payoff.

     This latter scenario exemplifies well the idea of *price of anarchy*: Leaving the transaction order as they are results in a much poorer outcome for all players if this is compared with the outcome resulting from the optimal ordering.
-This difference is what we indeed call 'price of anarchy'.
+This difference is what we indeed call the 'price of anarchy'.

 ## Assumptions made explicit
 Regarding the variations over prisoner's dilemma, thanks to the high quality of the original research we started from, we were able to implement things 'as is', without having to make anything more explicit than it already was.